Timur Bekmambetov: Screenlife filmmaking

-Bekmambetov is the pioneer of the Screenlife filmmaking, thus responding to people's life migrating to the digital world of mobile gadgets.
+Bekmambetov is the pioneer of the screenlife filmmaking movement, thus responding to people's life migrating to the digital world of mobile gadgets.
 In a screenlife film, viewers see the action play out from the POV of the computers, tablets or smartphones used by the characters.

-In 2015, Bekmambetov's debut screenlife production, the teen horror Unfriended, was picked up by Universal, grossing $65 million worldwide with a budget of $1 million; three years later a sequel, Unfriended: Dark Web, appeared.
+In 2015, Bekmambetov's debut screenlife production, the teen horror Unfriended, was picked up by Universal, grossing $65 million worldwide with a budget of $1 million; three years later, a sequel, Unfriended: Dark Web, appeared.

 Bekmambetov followed that up with the 2018 thriller led by John Cho, Searching, grossing more than $75 million worldwide.

-In 2019, he produced the 10-episode series Dead of Night for Snapchat, with the story revolving around a viral outbreak that turns people into zombies.
-It scored over 16 million viewers in the first releasing month and got extended for the second season.
+In 2019, he produced the ten-episode series Dead of Night for Snapchat, with the story revolving around a viral outbreak that turns people into zombies.
+It scored over 16 million viewers in the first releasing month, and got extended for the second season.

-In 2020, Universal and Bekmambetov inked a deal to partner on five Hollywood features to be made in the screenlife format in various genres.
+In 2020, Universal and Bekmambetov signed a deal to partner on five Hollywood features to be made in the screenlife format in various genres.

 In 2021, Focus Features released Profile, Bekmambetov's first directorial feature in the screenlife format, where a reporter goes online to catch a Jihadi recruiter to get a story on why and how European women join ISIS.
-Inspired by the 2015 nonfiction bestseller In the Skin of a Jihadist by a French journalist Anna Erelle, Profile won a 2018 Audience Award by Berlin Film Festival.
+Inspired by the 2015 nonfiction bestseller In the Skin of a Jihadist by a French journalist Anna Erelle, Profile won the 2018 Audience Award by Berlin Film Festival.

 Bekmambetov's recent screenlife production, R#J, a Gen Z adaptation of Shakespeare's Romeo and Juliet, premiered at Sundance 2021 and won a special prize at SXSW.